paularintaharri/newTunesApp/README.md

 # NewTunesApp

 NewTunesApp is a web application where user can search tracks from SQLite database.
-It has buld using Java Spring, REST API and Thymeleaf as a templating engine.
+It is built using Java Spring, REST API and Thymeleaf as a templating engine.
 It can be accessed through websites or the API.

 ## API